top of page

 About

 My own work is hand built using slabs of clay with slips and textural marks and impressions applied during this making process.
 I like to work in a variety of clays, and am interested in how these clays transfer their unique qualities and characteristics to the work, allowing me to create groups and families of vessels, building a narrative between themselves.
+While the work has evolved to be influenced by the material itself, in the background is a continuing fascination with empty and forgotten old public buildings and structures.
+The physical and historical layers of these spaces become fascinating empty vessels.
+In my work I explore this form, looking at the expectations and boundaries of function and aesthetics.

 bottom of page